 Tobby was my most recent addition.
 He passed away in November 2016 and he has left the most massive hole in my heart – so much so that I pine for Malinois and it hurts every time I see one of his discarded toys.
 He got to the ripe age of fifteen, having been here twenty-one glorious months.
 I took him because I thought he had maybe a couple of weeks left, and my mercy mission turned into a full-on adoption.
 He got slower and slower as arthritis gave way to cauda equida syndrome and to neurological problems as he aged.
 Tobby had the worst arthritis I ever saw a dog to have and still be walking.
 He walked like that old vampire who was all stiff and weird.
-Tobby doesn’t care.
-He’s here for his retirement, however long that might be.
-He is just a darling.
-Though he can’t sit and give a paw easily anymore, he still tries.
-He also stares at me when he’s lying in his basket at night.
-He just looks at me in that way that makes me wonder if he’s just taking me in.
+Tobby didn’t care.
+He had a wonderful time here for his retirement.
+He was just a darling.
+Though he couldn’t sit and give a paw easily, he still tried.
+He also stared at me intently and liked to keep me in his eyeline in his basket at night.
+He just looked at me in that way that makes me wonder if he’s just taking me in.
 Tobby taught me all about predatory drift and separation anxiety and how malis can be flock managers as well as police dogs and security guys.

 Tobby mostly had a toy in his mouth.
 He didn’t want you to play with him, he just wanted to carry it around.
 Tobby loved kittens and he loved other dogs.
 I miss him most with the entirety of my heart.
 My next dog will be a malinois, I know it for sure.